 sampling stage (normalized)

 Sampling stages for each site were scaled (min-max-normalized) to account for differences between Vertical Rack installations and to allow for comparison between sites (example calculation in Appendix XXXX).
 For antecedent rain and air temperatures, different periods of time were considered in exploratory data analysis.
 Intervals of 3, 5, 7, 14, 21 and 30 days prior to sample collection were evaluated for cross-correlations and relative VIM results.
-The intervals of 30 days for antecedent rain and 7 days for antecedent air temperature were chosen because (1) they were not cross correlated with other predictor variables or each other and (2) each was more easily distinguished in VIM results than other interval options.
+The length of antecedent periods of 30 days for antecedent rain and 7 days for antecedent air temperature were chosen because (1) they were not cross-correlated with other predictor variables or each other and (2) each was more easily distinguished in VIM results than other interval options.

-Furthermore, 30 days of rain could be considered as an indicator of overall antecedent landscape wetness, whereas shorter periods of rain may not have been adequate indicators of wetness due to interception, evaporation, or evapotranspiration losses.
+Furthermore, the amount of rainfall in the 30 days prior to sample collection could be considered as an indicator of overall antecedent landscape wetness, whereas shorter periods of rain may not have been adequate indicators of wetness due to interception, evaporation, or evapotranspiration losses.
 A longer period of antecedent rain may be indicative of greater connectivity of streams to distant/deeper terrestrial environments.
 Using the same VIM parameters tuned for DOC prediction, 30-day antecedent rain was relatively more important than 7-day rain (15.3% vs. 12.8%) for predicting E2:E3, and 7-day antecedent air temperatures were more important than 30-day air temperatures (8.5% vs. 6.5%).
 This confirmed that relatively short-term temperatures (rolling 7-day mean) and relatively long-term rain (rolling 30-day sum) were appropriate selections for the RF VIM assessments.

 Surface and subsurface watershed characteristics were static values (e.g. basin slope, parent material), whereas sampling stage and antecedent weather were dynamic values (different for each sample).
-Although all variables were numeric, it was possible that RF might treat static values categorically, and RF bias can result from VIM assessment of combined categorical and quantitative predictor variables.
+Although all variables were numeric, it was possible that RF might treat static values categorically (citation), and RF bias can result from VIM assessment of combined categorical and quantitative predictor variables.
 So, sub-basin characteristics and conditions were evaluated independently as well as together to see if there was a shift in overall relative VIM ranking results.

-RF is a black box; for that reason, a variable of random numbers was included in the VIM assessment as a mode of quality assurance (QA).
+RF is a black box; for that reason, a variable of random numbers was included in the VIM assessment as a means for quality assurance (QA).
 VIM assessment, with the QA variable, was completed for watershed characteristics and conditions to ensure that random numbers were not assigned any predictor importance.
 The QA variable was removed from final assessment and is not displayed in results (below).

 Following RF VIM analyses, the variables with relatively greatest predictor importance were further explored by evaluating their one-on-one relationships with NOM concentration and character.
 Results of RF VIM assessment were also used to retrospectively infer importance of variables that were excluded from VIM due to their cross correlation(s).
 Where possible, important predictor variables were assessed for hysteretic behaviour.